Hnivel/Hnivel/README.md

 ## About Me
 - 🎓 I’m currently a student at **Ho Chi Minh University of Technology (Computer Science - Honors Program).**
 - 💻 I’m passionate about **Software Engineering.**
+- ✉️ If I can be of assistance, please do not hesitate to contact me.
 ## Technical Skills
 - **Programming Languages:** C++, Java, Python
 ## Current Courses